magento/merchdocs/src/cms/content-staging-preview.md

    - Click <span class="btn">Share</span> and copy the link to the clipboard.

    - Paste the link into the body of an email message.

      {:.bs-callout-info}
      Only Admin users are allowed to see the preview, you are sharing.
-It is required to create admin account for user before the sharing, if it does not exist.
-Otherwise, user won’t be able to see a preview.
+It is required to create admin account for user before the sharing, if it does not exist.Otherwise, user won’t be able to see a preview.

 1. To return to the campaign calendar, click **Calendar** in the header of the Preview page.